Beginners UX Design Kit

 I am also guessing you have a lot of questions like:

 These questions are not new to me.
-After all, I have had to answer them many a time as an instructor.
-That is why I have created this beginner's design kit for you.
-Not just to accelerate your setup but also to ensure you don't miss out on anything important.
+After all, I have had to answer them many times as an instructor.
+This is why I have created a beginner's design kit for you.
+So you can accelerate your UX career and ensure you are not missing out on anything important.

-I have divided the list below into two parts:
+I have divided the list below into 5 parts:

-Before you do anything else, it is essential to learn what UX design is and what the UX process is.
-Therefore we have created a quick crash which you can read here.
+Before you do anything else, it is essential to learn what UX design is.
+Therefore I have created a quick crash course which you can read here.

 There are endless ways to find design inspiration out there, but how about letting it all come to you every time you open a new tab?
-Muzli’s updated extension does precisely that, bringing you the best of several inspirational sites, news, and design sources so you can get a dose of creativity on each new tab.
-(Credit: The New Web)
+Muzli’s chrome extension does precisely that.
+Each time you open a new tab, you get a fresh splash of beautiful apps and websites inspiring you for your next project.

 A community built around design within the context of technology.
 This is the perfect place to ask questions, receive critique, and get matched to a mentor.